Beginner’s Guide To Horse Training: Part 1

 It’s only after a good deal of practice and experience that a rider begins to take full advantage of the use of his seat and legs.
 What is a good functional position for the seat and legs while riding a horse?
 Many manuals on equitation (excellent for the truly serious rider) are extremely specific, diagramming positions with mathematical angles and lines drawn through various parts of the rider’s body.

-Many of these perfect positions are impossible for some riders to copy simply because of the particular rider’s individual conformation.
+Many of these perfect positions are impossible for some riders to copy simply because of the particular rider’s conformation.

 Good riders and trainers come in a variety of shapes and sizes, so there can always be some tailoring done to meet an individual’s needs as long as the fundamental position is adhered to as closely as possible.

-The motive for positioning our seat and legs according to certain specifications is to get into and stay in balance with the horse, regardless of the gait that he is moving at or the maneuver he’s executing.
+The motive for positioning our seat and legs according to certain specifications is to get into and stay in balance with the horse, regardless of the gait he is moving at or the maneuver he’s executing.
 Our center of gravity should be directly over his, if possible, and it should stay there, unless deliberately changed to elicit a particular response from the horse.

 Even in these cases, the rider is still in balance with his horse because his position helps rather than hinders the horse’s performance.
 A “deep” seat is usually recommended for most riding styles, with the possible exception of hunting and jumping; and even there a deep seat provides the reassurance necessary to steady a horse approaching a fence.

-In order to sit deeply in a saddle, the rider should place his weight as directly as possible over his pelvic bones, not allowing his buttocks to provide the soft cushion which seems so desirable.
+To sit deeply in a saddle, the rider should place his weight as directly as possible over his pelvic bones, not allowing his buttocks to provide the soft cushion which seems so desirable.
 He should sit as far forward (toward the pommel of the saddle) as possible and allow his legs to hang freely, with the inside of his thighs (rather than the back of his thighs) against the saddle.

 If a rider has the opportunity to ride in several styles of saddles (English or Western), he quickly discovers that certain saddles greatly aid him in attaining this balanced seat, while others make him work overtime simply to maintain a correct position.